shankerabhigyan/cur8AIapp/Readme.md

 python manage.py runserver
 ```
 ## Demo
-The server will run on `http://127.0.0.1:8000/` by default, refer to call.ipynb in the project root to directly test the endpoints.
+The server will run on `http://127.0.0.1:8000/` by default.
+NOTE: refer to `call.ipynb` in the project root to find the demo of the endpoints and helper functions to test the endpoints.
 ### Audio Transcription + Diarization
 - The endpoint for Audio Transcription + Diarization is `/api/v1/transcription/transcribe/` and it accepts a `POST` request with the following parameters:
     - `audio_file`: The audio file to be transcribed.